saitoht/lumin/README.md

 For configuration coordinate diagram
 - M. A. Reshchikov & H. Morkoc, Luminescence properties of defects in GaN, J. Appl.
 Phys.
 97 (2005) 061301.
 - Y. Jia, A. Miglio, S. Ponce, M. Mikami, & X. Gonze, First-principles study of the luminescence of Eu2+-doped phosphors, PRB 96 (2017) 125132.

+## Things to do
+- ecalj version for emod
+- automatic calculation of elastic modulus & band gap energy
+- optical spectra at specific temperature, plot figures (correspondence in color & wavelength)
+- Excitons, Polarons & Polaritons???
+- Jahn-Teller effects?
+- connection to eigloc code